benschw/benschw.github.io/_posts/2014-04-09-concurrency-in-java-and-go.md

 ## Brain Candy
-an algorithm is worth a thousand words...
+An example is worth a thousand words...

 ### Sieve of Eratosthenes (prime numbers)
 I got this example [here](http://scienceblogs.com/goodmath/2009/11/13/the-go-i-forgot-concurrency-an/)